astreknet/sirius/README.md

 * [x] create and activate safari templates
 * [x] create and update personal trips
 * [x] report accidents and close calls
-* [x] download trips, accidents and close calls reports in csv format
+* [x] download trips, accidents and near misses reports in csv format
+* [ ] add work issues: accidents and near misses for the staff
+* [ ] add 'days of the week' to safaris
 * [ ] add pictures to the accident report
 * [ ] add gear parts and prices
 * [ ] print accident report pdf